 Thomas R. McLean Health Sciences Building

-The new Thomas R. McLean Health Sciences Building, is a 38,800 sq. ft. facility that houses the DPT Program, two existing undergraduate programs (Athletic Training and Kinesiology), and a Doctor of Occupational Therapy program planned for the future.
-The building is located in proximity to the existing health sciences facilities (the buildings of the University's P.A.
-Program and Nursing program) and serves as an important "gateway" to the Methodist University campus main entry.
+The new Thomas R. McLean Health Sciences Building, is a 38,800 sq. ft. facility that houses the DPT Program, two existing undergraduate programs (Athletic Training and Kinesiology), and a Doctor of Occupational Therapy Program planned for the future.
+The building is located in proximity to the existing health sciences facilities (the buildings of the University's Physician Assistant Program and Nursing Program) and serves as an important "gateway" to the Methodist University campus main entry.
 The two-story glass entrance faces Ramsey Street to welcome students, faculty, guests, and alumni to the campus.

 The Thomas R. McLean Health Sciences Building (first floor plan | second floor plan) was designed with the intention of providing innovative, collaborative, and inviting learning spaces to meet the needs of all of the health science programs housed in the facility.
 In addition to the educational and community areas designed to facilitate interdisciplinary interaction across the health sciences programs; the DPT Program has designated classrooms, laboratories, and office space in the building.